callum-oakley/fgwm/README.md

 Move and resize the window so that it occupies the rectangle with top left corner at `(a, b)`, and bottom left at, `(c, d)`.
-The top left corner is `(0, 0)`. e.g. `fgwm teleport 6 0 18 24` resizes the window to take up a third of the screen, and places it centrally, in a `24x24` grid.
+The top left corner is `(0, 0)`. e.g. `fgwm teleport 6 0 18 24` resizes the window to take up a half of the screen, and places it centrally, in a `24x24` grid.

     fgwm throw direction